Psychology with Criminology BSc (Hons)

 Stoke-on-Trent campus

-Our facilities include cognitive research cubicles, an observation room, psychology and IT labs, VR equipment, psychophysiological equipment as well as a mock custody suite and prison cell.
-You’ll complete group and individual projects, develop your presentation skills and, in specific modules, use techniques such as writing an advisory report designed to make research-based recommendations for a crime-related community issue and a real-life case study analysis.
-What’s more, during the course you will get the opportunity to enrich your learning with digital development opportunities and begin to make networks with like-minded students and inspirational guest lectures
+Our facilities include cognitive research cubicles, an observation room, psychology and IT labs, VR equipment, psychophysiological equipment, and even a mock custody suite and prison cell.
+You’ll work on group and individual projects, build presentation skills and, in specific modules, tackle real-world challenges like writing advisory reports for crime-related issues or analysing case studies.
+Alongside this, you'll have opportunities to engage with digital development opportunities and begin to make networks with like-minded students and inspirational guest lectures.

 On successful completion of study, we will issue the following award: BSc (Hons) Psychology with Criminology